Backpacking Meals DIY: Making Cheap and Easy Meals at Home

-How can you make backpacking meals yourself?
-Learn to make light, nutritious meals at home with this guide.
+Can you make backpacking meals yourself?
+Yes, you can make light, nutritious meals at home with this guide.

 Pre-made freeze dried meals like Mountain House or Backpacker’s Pantry are perfect for backpacking.
 They’re super light, a complete meal, you just need to add boiling water and there’s no clean up.
 It’s a solid solution for a beginner.
 But at $6-$8 each it really adds up when you backpack often.

 Just learn a few dehydrating basics and know how to look for the right products and you can build your own for a tenth of the cost.

 Backpacking can become an expensive hobby.
 But experienced hikers know how to keep costs low by buying from discount gear sites like Enwild and making supplies at home when they can.

 Cheap Backpacking Food

 I've tried a lot of different options for food while backpacking.
 I've talked to friends, family and almost everyone I've met on the trail.
 I've scoured online forums and articles to see how other people do it.

 There's a lot of creative solutions out there but essentially they boil down to a few options for packing light meals: